vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 :::note

 The storage quota object returns the number of characters consumed and the number of metadata characters consumed.
 The total quota consumed is simply the sum of both values.

 :::

-## Document Definition
+## Document Object Definition

 A `document` object encapsulates the information about the data that you want to index.
+A **document** in Vectara is very flexible because it represent a short tweet or book with thousands of pages.
 This object has a `document_id` which must be unique among all the documents in the same corpus.
 The document may optionally speciify a `title`, `description`, and `metadata`.
 The core of the document is also structured in `sections` that can include unique identifiers, titles, strings, metadata, and so on.

 The `custom_dims` field provides default values for the corresponding section fields, should they fail to define them explicitly.
 Most importantly,